-Farmers' pensions consist of 2 parts: contributory and supplementary.
+Farmers' pensions consist of 2 parts: a contributory one and a supplementary one.
 KRUS always pays out the contributory part of the farmers' pension, but may suspend payment of the supplementary part: in full, in 1/2 or in 1/4.
 This applies if the pensioner is still engaged in agricultural activities.
 What part of the pension will be suspended depends on the person's situation.
-Since 15 June 2022, farmers' old-age pensions are paid out in full - the obligation to cease agricultural activity was abolished on this date.
+Since 15 June 2022, farmers' old-age pensions have been paid out in full - the obligation to cease agricultural activity was abolished on this date.

-In 2022, KRUS could also suspend the payment of the supplementary part of the benefit, if a retired person entitled to a benefit at a reduced retirement age, the so-called early farmers' pension, or a pensioner has earned income from an activity that requires the payment of social insurance contributions.
+In 2023, KRUS could also suspend payment of the supplementary part of the benefit if the pensioner earned income from an activity that requires the payment of social insurance contributions.
 The rules for suspension of pension payment for this reason are the same as in the general system.
-They do not apply to pensioners who have acquired the right to farmers' old-age pension after reaching the normal retirement age.

-The amount of the contributory part of farmers' pensions depends on the qualifying employment period and the insurance period as well as on the amount of contributions that the insured person was paying for farmers' insurance in the years 1983-1990.
+The amount of the contributory part of farmers' pensions depends on the qualifying employment period and the insurance period, as well as on the amount of contributions that the insured person was paying for farmers' insurance in 1983-1990.

 For each year of paying contributions for farmers' insurance, KRUS grants 1% of the basic old-age pension.
-From 1 March to the end of 2022, the basic old-age pension amounted to PLN 1,084.58.
+From 1 March to the end of 2023, the basic old-age pension amounted to PLN 1,429.60.
 If in the years 1983-1990 a farmer paid contributions higher than 120% of the basic pension, KRUS grants respectively more than 1% - in proportion to the amount of the contribution paid.
 Periods under other insurance (e.g. on account of employment or non-agricultural business activity) are calculated at a rate of one and a half, but this does not apply to all farmers.
 Since 1 January 2009, for retired persons born after 31 December 1948, KRUS has been taking into account only the farmers' insurance period.

 The supplementary part of the benefit ranges from 85% to 95% of the basic old-age pension, depending on the duration of the insurance period used to determine the contributory part.
-In the case of an early old-age pension, KRUS further reduces the supplementary part by 5% of the basic pension for each year short of the retirement age.
+In the case of early farmers' old-age pension, the amount of the supplementary part is additionally reduced by KRUS by 5% of the basic old-age pension for each year which is missing until the retirement age.

-In 2022, the average pension in the agricultural system amounted to PLN 1,412.67.
-The average old-age pension amounted to PLN 1,418.23 (the early pension - PLN 1,296.54) and the disability pension - PLN 1,346.63 (the accident pension - PLN 1,339.63).
-And the average survivors' pension amounted to PLN 1,592.83 (the accident pension - PLN 1,627.14).
+In 2023, the average pension in the agricultural system amounted to PLN 1,757.16.
+The average old-age pension amounted to PLN 1,772.09 and the disability pension - PLN 1,665.57 (the accident pension - PLN 1,691.35).
+And the average survivors' pension amounted to PLN 1,862.09 (the accident pension - PLN 1,943.13).